After 30+ years of life, I finally get why London is ICONIC.

 34. Some of the best souvenirs are located in museum gift shops.

-Did you know that some of the best souvenirs can be found in museum gift shops?
+Did you know that some of the cutest souvenirs can be found in museum gift shops?
 That’s right – forget about tacky keychains or fridge magnets from tourist traps, head straight to a museum shop instead.

 Other great places to shop for souvenirs?
 Department stores (Brits sure love their chocolates and candies) like Selfridges, Harrods, Liberty, and of course Fortnum & Mason for all your tea and gourmet epicurean gifts!